Bill Maher: Cannabis legalization

-Maher, who has a California medical marijuana card, openly and publicly uses cannabis and has been a visible supporter of cannabis law reform.
+Maher, who has a California medical marijuana card, openly and publicly uses cannabis, and has been a visible supporter of cannabis law reform.
 Maher is a member of the advisory boards for both the NORML and Marijuana Policy Project, organizations that support regulated legalization of cannabis.
 He sold cannabis while in college at Cornell and credits it for making his college and the beginning of his career as a comic possible.
 In 2015, Maher called on then President Barack Obama to pardon people incarcerated for marijuana offenses and later praised President Joe Biden for pardoning citizens convicted of marijuana offenses.
 He has been called "one of the brightest torches for sensible marijuana policy" and "a contemporary cannabis statesman".

 Conspiracy theories

 Maher has been a critic of 9/11 conspiracy theories.
 On October 19, 2007, Maher confronted several 9/11 truthers and had them ejected from his show audience after they interrupted the live show numerous times by calling out from the audience.
 The incident drew significant media attention and praise from Fox News talk show host and frequent critic John Gibson.
 Maher has spoken out against QAnon and the conspiracy theories they have promoted.
 Maher has criticized the decision to ban conspiracy theorist Alex Jones from Twitter saying "I don't like Alex Jones, but Alex Jones gets to speak.
 Everybody gets to speak."

-Other

-In May 2022, Maher suggested that more people are identifying as LGBT because "it's trendy."
-Maher also referred to puberty blockers and other transgender health care for trans youth as "literally experimenting on children".
+Gender and sexuality

 Maher has been critical of the #MeToo movement, describing it in February 2018 as McCarthyism.
 He has supported Chris Matthews against allegations of sexual harassment in 2020.

-Influences

-Maher has said his influences include Lenny Bruce, Woody Allen, Steve Allen, Johnny Carson, Robert Klein, and George Carlin.

-Comedians who have said they were influenced by Maher include Chris Rock and Seth MacFarlane.
+He has also downplayed the sexual harassment allegations against former senator Al Franken including rejecting the idea that Franken was a "sexual predator" and has suggested that the allegations against Franken were political.

+Maher supports same-sex marriage.
+He has referred to arguments against same-sex marriage as "bankrupt".
+In May 2022, on why more people are identifying as LGBT, Maher said "Yes, part of the rise in LGBT numbers is from people feeling free enough to tell it to a pollster, and that's all good, but some of it is [because] it's trendy".
+Maher also referred to puberty blockers and other transgender health care for trans youth as "literally experimenting on children".
+GLAAD criticized Maher for these statements and referred to him as transphobic, citing articles from organizations such as the World Health Organization and the American Academy of Pediatrics that state gender-affirming care is medically appropriate.
+He has claimed that Democrats will "lose every election" without changing their positions on trans issues and banning gender-affirming care for minors.

+Maher has also criticized the Democratic Party's approach to sex education on multiple occasions.
+In March 2022, Maher rebuked liberals for their opposition to the Florida Parental Rights in Education Act and defended Republicans for pushing the bill.